Empirical Design in Reinforcement Learning: Selecting environments

-Diagnostic environments are chosen based on the hypothesis you wish to test, which means that existing diagnostic environment may already have been designed to isolate that property that you wish to test.
-For example, you might hypothesize that an algorithms is prone to settling on a suboptimal policy because it does not explore enough.
-You might select the classic environment Riverswim \citep{szita2008many}, which was designed specifically to test this.
-The environment requires the agent to move to the right---upstream---to get to the highest reward in the rightmost state, but the dynamics push it to the left---downstream.
-In the leftmost state there is a misleading positive reward that further encourages the agent to settle on this easy, but suboptimal, solution.
+Diagnostic environments are chosen based on the hypothesis you wish to test, which means that an existing diagnostic environment may already have been designed to isolate that property.
+For example, you might hypothesize that an algorithm is prone to settling on a suboptimal policy because it does not explore enough, so you might use Riverswim \citep{szita2008many}, which was designed specifically to test this.